giorgioroth/vast-ai-autonomous-manager/HARDWARE_REFERENCE.md

-## HARDWARE REFERENCE
+# HARDWARE REFERENCE

-## Dual RTX 5090 Workstation — Silent, Stable, Long-Run (2025)
+## Dual RTX 5090 Workstation — Silent, Stable, Long-Run (Theoretical Design)

-This document describes a **reference hardware configuration** developed over two months of real-world iteration.
+This document describes a **theoretical reference hardware configuration**, developed over approximately two months of component-level design reasoning.
+It has **not been physically built, purchased, or measured**.
+Every figure below is a **design target derived by reasoning**, not an empirical measurement.

 It is **not a requirement** to run `vast-ai-autonomous-manager`.
-It is a **hardware baseline** for users who prioritize thermal stability, acoustic comfort, and long-running AI workloads over peak benchmarks or aesthetics.
+It is a **hardware baseline on paper** for users who would prioritize thermal stability, acoustic comfort, and long-running AI workloads over peak benchmarks or aesthetics.

 ---